SilverDev637/Dodge-the-Barriers/README.md

 To play on your device, follow the instructions:

  * Download the [website file](https://github.com/LituCrack/Dodge_the_Barriers_v6.3/raw/master/Dodge_the_Barriers.zip)
+ * Extract the .zip file
- * Open the downloaded file
+ * Open the game
  * Have fun and Enjoy! 😄
 <br/>
 <br/>